 Lucas Morten

-Born and raised in a costal town on the Swedish west coast called Varberg where I am currently also based.
+Born and raised in a coastal town on the Swedish west coast called Varberg, where I am currently also based.

-It wasn’t from one day to another that I realized that I had creation within me.
-I believe different events during my life have had an impact and influenced me to get to the starting point.
-My journey there probably contained of the combination of growing up in a aesthetic minded family and the fact that I’ve shared my last 5 years with a women who constantly trigger my expression to take more space and time.
-There definitely was a ”first day” of sketching but I strongly believe that painting began a long time ahead in my unconsciousness.
-The actual event that really started the process was when me and my girlfriend Tyra moved back to Sweden from living in New York and I had to get a place to stay which I also had to furnish and style.
-Despite my work as an interior designer and the knowledge of the market that comes with that, I couldn’t find anything that matched both my aesthetic and budget.
-Out of that void and out of the fear of losing Tyra back to our favorite city, I started building my very own empire that I hoped could compensate the small-city-life for a time.
-I wanted to create something in the borderland between art and furniture that me and Tyra could interact with, both on a mentally and physical level.
+It wasn’t from one day to another that I realized I had creation within me.
+I believe different events throughout my life have had an impact and influenced me, bringing me to this starting point.
+My journey probably consisted of a combination of growing up in an aesthetically minded family and sharing the last five years with a woman who constantly encouraged my creative expression to take up more space and time.
+There definitely was a “first day” of sketching, but I strongly believe that painting began much earlier, in my unconscious.
+The event that truly started the process was when my girlfriend Tyra and I moved back to Sweden after living in New York.
+We needed a place to live, which also had to be furnished and styled.
+Despite my work as an interior designer and the knowledge of the market that comes with it, I couldn’t find anything that matched both my aesthetic and my budget.
+Out of that void, and out of the fear of losing Tyra back to our favorite city, I started building my very own empire that I hoped could compensate for small-city life, at least for a while.
+I wanted to create something in the borderland between art and furniture that Tyra and I could interact with, both mentally and physically.

-All my works are based on an aesthetic expression and I don’t compromise on the forms to enable function.
-Implementing or expressing the vision behind an object (which can vary what that is) comes first along with the aesthetic and after that follows function and usage.
-Since thinking, questioning and exploring in a pure mind-fully way is a huge part of who I am it’s really hard not to implement some of this into my works.
-With the works, I don’t wish to give answers or learn people but rather raise questions or awake new thoughts and discussions within the observer.
-It’s really hard to describe exactly how the process goes from a thought pops until I have a finished object on the table — because sometimes it can also be vice versa.
-I honestly don’t know where my inspiration comes from always.
-Sometimes it can be very clear and thereby definitely visual but other times forms and perspectives can come to me often through different thoughts formulated within me.
-I don’t want to get stuck in specific structures or patterns when it comes to sources of inspiration which moreover triggers my tentacles to always look for new paths and angles.
+All my works are based on an aesthetic expression, and I don’t compromise on form to enable function.
+Implementing or expressing the vision behind an object (whatever that vision may be) comes first, along with the aesthetic, and only then do function and usability follow.
+Since thinking, questioning, and exploring in a pure, mindful way are such a huge part of who I am, it’s hard not to implement some of this into my work.
+With my works, I don’t wish to give answers or teach people, but rather to raise questions and awaken new thoughts and discussions within the observer.
+It’s really hard to describe exactly how the process goes from the moment a thought pops into my head until I have a finished object on the table, because sometimes it can also be vice versa.
+I honestly don’t always know where my inspiration comes from.
+Sometimes it can be very clear and therefore definitely visual, but other times forms and perspectives come to me through thoughts that gradually take shape within me.
+I don’t want to get stuck in specific structures or patterns when it comes to sources of inspiration, which in turn encourages me to always look for new paths and perspectives.

-As mentioned previously, my family runs an interior design office/store where I got the chance to rope off a bit of warehouse with the help of a huge hand painted plastic drapery.
-Inside the imaginary ”walls”, I’ve got concrete floors, white walls, a workbench in black painted plywood and a general total mess of ongoing projects.
-A typical day of work consists of me running between the two workspaces, the atelier and my desktop, working on sketches, prototypes, orders and experiments.
-My artistic process looks different all the time and depends on what I do and what mood I am in.
-Since freedom is something I cherish for myself, setting templates or regulations about my work process could become something that suffocates me in the long run.
+As mentioned previously, my family runs an interior design office/store where I got the chance to rope off a bit of the warehouse with the help of a huge hand-painted plastic drapery.
+Inside these imaginary “walls,” I’ve got concrete floors, white walls, a workbench made of black-painted plywood, and a general total mess of ongoing projects.
+A typical day of work consists of me running between the two workspaces, the atelier and my desktop, working on sketches, prototypes, orders, and experiments.
+My artistic process looks different all the time and depends on what I’m doing and what mood I’m in.
+Since freedom is something I cherish, setting templates or regulations for my work process could become something that suffocates me in the long run.
 The nights are often spent building something outdoors in the parking lot outside our warehouse.
-Where I live on the west coast in Sweden it’s mostly very windy and cold but in some strange way it has become a wonderful way to spend time outdoors and get time to breathe nature.
-The whole workspace is moreover located in the countryside which I would say is the place where I belong.
+Where I live on the west coast of Sweden, it’s mostly very windy and cold, but in some strange way it has become a wonderful way to spend time outdoors and reconnect with nature.
+The whole workspace is also located in the countryside, which I would say is where I belong.

-Honestly, there isn’t any simple answer to this.
-There are numbers of different factors that have contributed to my use of strange and unpredictable materials in my work.
-One of them is certainly my curiosity about life in general and another one is the search for beauty in particular.
-This moreover in combination with a very creative and permissive/encouraging relationship to experiments from my parents side.
-I usually never start with a material without a thought/feeling about what I want to create as a form, then material comes relatively naturally during the journey.
-To answer this question more closely, I envy the contrast of combining natural organic materials such as wood and metal with more harsh and unnatural materials as plaster, concrete and fiberglass.
-I get a lot of satisfaction from getting to know new materials and combinations.
+Honestly, there isn’t a simple answer to this.
+There are a number of different factors that have contributed to my use of strange and unpredictable materials in my work.
+One of them is certainly my curiosity about life in general, and another is the search for beauty.
+This is also combined with the very creative, permissive, and encouraging attitude towards experimentation that I experienced from my parents.
+I usually never start with a material without first having a thought or feeling about the form I want to create; then the material comes relatively naturally during the journey.
+To answer this question more directly, I enjoy the contrast of combining natural, organic materials such as wood and metal with harsher, more unconventional materials like plaster, concrete, and fiberglass.
+I get a lot of satisfaction from discovering new materials and experimenting with different combinations.

 Avant Garde.

-This is a tricky question where a lot of characters should be mentioned but the first ones influencing me was Joseph Frank, Oliver Gustav, Isamu Noguchi, Gerrit Rietveld, Surli Recht, Rick Owens and Gaudi.
+This is a tricky question where a lot of characters should be mentioned, but the first ones influencing me were Joseph Frank, Oliver Gustav, Isamu Noguchi, Gerrit Rietveld, Surli Recht, Rick Owens, and Gaudi.

 Leonard Vandal, JR, Ivana Bašić, and Chrisitan Caroll Poel.